Yosri-Jemai/About-Me/README.md

 - 👋 Welcome to my GitHub profile.
 My name is Yosri from Tunisia.
-- 👀 I am studying Software Engineering, with a current focus on Fullstack Web Development.
+- 👀 I am studying Software Engineering, with a current focus on Fullstack Web Development and Artificial Intelligence.
 - 📫 You can contact me via [Email](mailto:yosrii.jemaiii@gmail.com) or [LinkedIn](https://www.linkedin.com/in/yosri-jemai-2k01).